tomravalde/urban-metabolism-process-database/README.md

 1. Editing existing processes (to fill in missing information, or to revise inaccurate information).
 2. Adding new processes to the database.

-Additionally, we invite users to contribute auxiliary information and tools which can compliment our data in process-oriented urban metabolism studies.
+Additionally, we invite users to contribute auxiliary information and tools which can compliment our data in process-oriented urban metabolism studies

-1. Adding links to other open datasets in [Link](link).
-2. Adding links to tools which can make use of our data [Link](link).

 To contribute, first clone the repository:

 	git clone git@github.com:tomravalde/metabolism-database.git

 Then make any edits and additions and then [create a pull request](https://github.com/tomravalde/metabolism-database/pulls).

-## TODO

-- Add a changes.txt file

 ## License